-To turn on the TouchPad:
+To turn on the touchpad:

 - 1. Type touchpad settings in the taskbar search box, and then press enter. - 2.
-Using an external mouse, click the TouchPad button.
+Using an external mouse, click the Touchpad button.

-Press the Tab key repeatedly until the pointer rests on the TouchPad button.
+Press the Tab key repeatedly until the pointer rests on the Touchpad button.
 Then press the spacebar to select the button.

-Table 2-4 TouchPad components and their descriptions
+Table 2-4 Touchpad components and their descriptions

-Component Description (1) TouchPad zone Reads your finger gestures to mov on the screen.
-Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using TouchPad and touch screen gestures on page 22 .
-(2) Left TouchPad button Functions like the left button on an external mouse.
-(3) Right TouchPad button Functions like the right button on an external mouse.
+Component Description (1) Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
+NOTE: For more information, see Using touchpad and touch screen gestures on page 22.
+(2) Left control zone Textured area that allows you to perform additional gestures.
+(3) Right control zone Textured area that allows you to perform additional gestures.